Menditect/documentation/docs/mta/branch-subscription.md

 ### View Branch Subscriptions

-- Navigate to the "Test configurations" page.
+- Navigate to the `Test configurations` page.
 - Select the [Test Configuration](test-configuration) for which you want to see the Branch Subscriptions.
-- Navigate to "App revisions".
+- Navigate to `App revisions`.
 - For each Application that is associated to the Test Configuration, Branch Subscriptions, if present, are shown as <font color="#21c359"> <i class="fal fa-code-branch"></i> </font> in the list.

 ### Create a Branch Subscription

 - Click on <i class="fas fa-ellipsis"></i> for the Application for which you want to create a subscription.
-- Click "<i class="fal fa-code-branch"></i> Subscribe to branch".
+- Click `Subscribe to branch`.
 - Select which branch to subscribe to.
-- Select a Polling frequency.
+- Select a `Polling frequency`.
 - Save.

-Note that an active webhook will make MTA download new revisions instantly, but if it fails or is deactivated, the subscription polling frequency will still apply.

 ### Edit a Branch Subscription

 - Click on <i class="fas fa-ellipsis"></i> for the Application for which you want to edit the subscription.
-- Click "<i class="fal fa-code-branch"></i> Edit branch subscription".
+- Click `Edit branch subscription`.

 ### Remove a Branch Subscription

 - Click on <i class="fas fa-ellipsis"></i> for the Application for which you want to remove the subscription.
-- Click "<div class="fa-stack"><i class="fal fa-code-branch fa-stack-1x"></i><i class="fal fa-slash fa-stack-1x"></i></div>Unsubscribe from branch".
+- Click `Unsubscribe from branch`.

 ### Repair a Branch Subscription

 A Branch Subscription that is invalid will show as <font color="#f99b1d"> <i class="fal fa-code-branch"></i> </font> in the list.

 - Click on <i class="fas fa-ellipsis"></i> for the Application for which you want to repair the subscription.
-- Click "<i class="fal fa-code-branch"></i> Edit branch subscription".
+- Click `Edit branch subscription`.
 - Click the button to create the polling cask.
 The subscription will be created on behalf of the user that is logged in.
-- Select a Polling frequency.
+- Select a `Polling frequency`.
 - Save.